 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job prospects for hair stylists are good; however, positions are very competitive.
-The BLS reported the annual mean wage for hairdressers, hairstylists and cosmetologists was $26,790 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), job prospects for hair stylists are expected to grow at a rate of 10% during the 2014-2024 decade, though positions a high-paying salons are expected to remain competitive.
+The BLS reported that the annual mean wage for hairdressers, hairstylists and cosmetologists was $28,770 as of May 2015.
 Entry-level positions typically merit lower annual salaries.